KamGor/KamGor/README.md

 > Learn from yesterday, live for today, hope for tomorrow.
 The important thing is not to stop questioning.

 🛠 I'm currently working at **Hotailors - Business Travel Simplified**
-🔧 I use daily: .ts, .js, .sh, .yaml, Dockerfile
+🔧 I use daily: .ts, .js, .sh, .yaml, Dockerfile, Jenkinsfile, etc.
 📚 I'm currently learning: How to use K8s in simple projects
 💬 Ping me about: development, architecture, software developing process, devops related topics
 ⚡️ Fun fact: Bike enthusiast